ycmag/binjr/index.md

 All dependencies are packaged inside the executable jar, so in order to start the application simply run: java -jar binj.jar (or double-click the jar file, provided your environment is configured adequately).

 ## Getting help
 The documentation can be found [here](https://github.com/fthevenet/binjr/wiki/Reference).
-It's no yet complete, but getting there.
+It's not yet complete, but getting there.

 If you encounter an issue, or would like to suggest an enhancement or a new feature, you may do so [here](https://github.com/fthevenet/binjr/issues).